 Our common stock is traded on The Nasdaq Capital Market under the symbol "SNOA".
 Previously, it traded under the symbol "OCLS" until December 6, 2016.
 Our common stock has been trading since our initial public offering on January 25, 2007.
 The warrants we issued in connection with our January 2015 offering are traded on The Nasdaq Capital Market under the symbol "SNOAW" since January 21, 2015.

-The following table sets forth the range of high and low sales prices for our common stock for each quarter during the last two fiscal years and the last quarters, based on the closing price of our common stock in each of the quarters:
+The following table sets forth the range of high and low sales prices for our common stock for each quarter during the last two fiscal years, based on the last daily sale in each of the quarters: